Is Your Portfolio A True Winner?

 A portfolio is a bouquet of different investment options like stocks, shares, mutual funds.
 Managing and making them work for us is an art.
 Portfolio Management thus is the blend of art and science of making prudent decisions on investments.

 We aspire to build a portfolio which compounds our hard earned money.

 Portfolio management seen in another way is smart selection, and nurturing, of the bonds, shares and mutual funds, and giving them continued attention to grow and prosper.

 Significance of Portfolio Management:

 Portfolio management sets a direction for the best investment strategy based on age, income and risk appetite of the individual.
-The key focus of Portfolio Management is risk minimization, and customization, based on the individual’s needs and choices.
+The key focus of Portfolio Management is risk minimisation, and customisation, based on the individual’s needs and choices.

 Elements of portfolio management

 The key elements of portfolio management are asset allocation, diversification and rebalancing.